 Don't get stuck in "String Hell".
 For complex UI like Dashboards or Cards, just point your component to an HTML file.

-<Rocket class="text-red-500 animate-bounce" />
+<x-rocket class="text-primary animate-bounce" />

 Call Python functions directly from your HTML events.
 Caspian handles the serialization, security, and async execution transparently.

 @rpc(require_auth=True) async def like_post(post_id: str): # 1.
-Direct Prisma DB Access (Async) post = await prisma.post.update( where={'id': post_id}, data={'likes': {'increment': 1}} ) # 2.
+Direct Prisma DB Access (Async) post = await prisma.post.update( where='id': post_id, data='likes': 'increment': 1 ) # 2.
 Return data directly to frontend return post.likes

-<button onclick="likePost()" > Like Post </button> <script> async function likePost() { // 3.
-Magic RPC call (over Websocket/HTTP) const newCount = await pp.rpc("like_post", { post_id: "123" }); // 4.
-Update reactive state setLikes(newCount); } </script>
+<!-- Keep one root wrapper in index.html --> <div class="space-y-3"> <button onclick="likePost()" > Like Post </button> <script> async function likePost() // 3.
+Magic RPC call (over Websocket/HTTP) const newCount = await pp.rpc("like_post", post_id: "123" ); // 4.
+Update reactive state setLikes(newCount); </script> </div>